apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**IDF: Troops breach Hamas defenses, approach Gaza City; anti-tank missile chief slain**
+**Republicans help torpedo resolution to censure Tlaib over Israel criticism**

-You can read more about it [here](https://www.timesofisrael.com/idf-troops-breach-hamas-defenses-approach-gaza-city-anti-tank-missile-chief-slain/).
+You can read more about it [here](https://thehill.com/homenews/house/4288542-house-kills-rashida-tlaib-censure-vote/).

 ## Requirements
 - Python 3.8